-The practical use and affordable price of Userlane also make it a great fit for startups.
-It is very easy to implement.
+The practical use and the affordable price of Userlane make it a great fit for startups, also, it is very easy to implement.

-If you’re looking for onboarding tool your own employees instead of just your users, then probably Userlane is the right option for you.
-They offer that you can cut employee training costs by 90% if you use their platform.
-That could be very valuable for certain companies.
-It is a good Intercom alternative.
+If you’re looking for onboarding your own employees along with your users, Userlane probably is the right option for you.
+As they suggest, you can cut employee training costs by 90% if you use their platform.

 Userlane does not provide us with a fixed price at the moment.
 Their prices change according to the customized plans they establish for your product.